Food Safety

 IBFAN asserts that Codex Alimentarius guidelines should be revised to reduce the food safety risk of C. botulinum in powdered infant formula manufacturing.

-The group also asked that revisions to the Codex Guidance Code of Hygienic Practice for Powdered Formula for Infants and Young Children (CXC 66-2008) include warnings about the food safety risks about global online marketing and sales of powdered infant formula—another issue exemplified in the ByHeart botulism outbreak—forbidding any messaging that is not in compliance with WHO’s International Code of Marketing of Breast Milk Substitutes.
+The group also asked that revisions to the Codex Guidance Code of Hygienic Practice for Powdered Formula for Infants and Young Children (CXC 66-2008) include warnings about the food safety risks of global online marketing and sales of powdered infant formula—another issue exemplified in the ByHeart botulism outbreak—forbidding any messaging that is not in compliance with WHO’s International Code of Marketing of Breast Milk Substitutes.

 IBFAN argues that ByHeart Inc. has been “capitalizing on President Trump and [U.S. Health Secretary Robert F. Kenny Jr.’s] Make America Healthy Again (MAHA) agenda, promoting its infant formulas direct to consumers and via global platforms such as Amazon, with misleading claims, including that the products have undergone ‘rigorous testing going above and beyond what is required’ and are purer, healthier, and ‘filled with ingredients backed by breast milk science in every scoop.’”
 ByHeart made these claims despite years of food safety failures at ByHeart production facilities, revealed in U.S. Food and Drug Administration (FDA) inspection documents, including mold, dead insects, leaking roof issues, and past Cronobacter sakazakii product contamination.